Ashvani2403/DashX/README.md

 ## 📌 Notes

 - This tool **does not** require OCR.
-- AI model is optimized for purchase entry structure.
 - Designed for businesses looking to save time and reduce data entry errors.

----

-## 📄 License

-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

 ---